kg4zow/remarkable.jms1.info/src/info/updates.md

 </request>
 ```

+As you can see, there are two "parts" of the file - headers and body, separated by a blank line.
+The body is an XML message containing information about the tablet making the request, particularly the "current" firmware version.
+This is because firmware updates need to be done in "steps", as explained above.

-Note that I have obscured some values which could be used to identify the tablet I used as an example while writing this page.
+Note that I have obscured some values in the example which could be used to identify the tablets I used as an example while writing this page.

 ### Extract the request body